japs/alipy/doc/tutorial.rst

 	identifications = alipy.ident.run(ref_image, images_to_align, visu=False)
 	# That's it !
 	# Put visu=True to get visualizations in form of png files (nice but much slower)
+	# On multi-extension data, you will want to specify the hdu (see API doc).

 	# The output is a list of Identification objects, which contain the transforms :
 	for id in identifications: # list of the same length as images_to_align.